 Our mission is to plant, protect, and promote trees throughout the greater Houston area.

 Founded in 1983, Trees For Houston initially focused our early efforts on planting street trees in the heart of Houston.
-Now celebrating our 30th anniversary, with nearly half a million trees planted, our organization has evolved into one that grows, plants and maintains thousands of trees across the greater Houston region.
+Now celebrating our 36th anniversary, with over half a million trees planted, our organization has evolved into one that grows, plants and maintains thousands of trees across the greater Houston region.